Friday, May 9, 2014

 Alberto Garcia - captain and chef

-Noah Garcia - a man of many talents, snorkel guide
+Noah Garcia, many talents, snorkel guide

 "Hurry up.
 Get your camera!"
 Yeah, yeah.
 Easy for you to say, I have two speeds when I swim: slow and slower.
 I never did see the grouper.
-At the speed I was swimming he had plenty of time to relocate to another reef or perhaps even another island.
-I did however see beautiful conchs, starfish, angelfish, butterfly fish, a barracuda, and a whole school of yummy looking dudes that were floating under me.
-They didn't appear to be worried, perhaps they know they are protected by the National Park.
+At the speed I was swimming, he had plenty of time to relocate to another reef or perhaps even another island.
+I did, however, see beautiful conchs, starfish, angelfish, butterfly fish, a barracuda, and a whole school of yummy-looking dudes that were floating under me.
+They didn't appear to be worried; perhaps they know they are protected by the National Park.

-Getting our bodies back on the boat
+Getting back on the boat

 And then it was time to return to the boat.
 Thank goodness for the availability of a good study swim ladder to help us reboard.
 It's always such an awkward exercise removing swim fins, balancing on the ladder, and trying to sling a leg over the side while the boat bobs and dips in the waves.
 Jacques Cousteau, I'm not.